AriFordsham/GHCWiki/status/oct13.md

   to express that `Flip` may have no more instances written, meaning nefarious users can no longer write silly instances like `Flip Bool = Int`.

-- **Role support** - Richard Eisenberg implemented support for *role checking* in GHC, fixing a long standing bug where `GeneralizedNewtypeDeriving` could be used to derive unsafe instances for a `newtype`.
+- **Role support** - Richard Eisenberg implemented support for *role checking* in GHC, fixing a long standing bug where `GeneralizedNewtypeDeriving` could be used to derive unsafe instances for a `newtype` (wiki \[Roles-wiki\] and paper [ http://research.microsoft.com/en-us/um/people/simonpj/papers/ext-f/ Roles-paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/ext-f/ Roles-paper)).

 - **New and improved I/O manager** - Earlier this year, Andreas Voellmy and Kazu Yamamoto worked on a host of improvements to our I/O manager, making it scale significantly better on multicore machines.
 Since then, it's seen some other performance tweaks, and many bugfixes.
 As a result, the new I/O manager should scale linearly up to about 40 cores.
 Andreas reports their McNettle Software-defined-network (SDN) implementation can now achieve over *twenty million connections per second*, making it the fastest SDN implementation around - an incredible feat!